kshiteejjain/image-finder/README.md

 ## React + Redux Toolkit + Unsplash API
 This project has been created using Redux Toolkit with React.
+ - How to handle multiple state wth redux store
+ - How to get one slice value in another slice
+ - Condiotinally calling API params
+ - Familiar with useSelector

 ### TechStack:
  - React